arnovb-github/PoshCommence/docs/Find-CmcView.md

 Find-CmcView prod -Category Account -Type "Report Viewer"
 ```

 Will list the views that match 'prod' in category 'Account' and of type 'Report Viewer'.
-The `-Category` and `-Type` parameters support tab-completion after the first run.
+The `-Category` and `-Type` parameters both have tab-completion.

 ## PARAMETERS